 According to the blog post, the plugin’s development team worked with Wordfence and released the patches to remove such vulnerabilities and implemented additional security measures.
 To avoid such situations, the plugin must be updated to the 4.3.1 version immediately.
 Websites using the older versions are still vulnerable to possible attacks.

-You can take a detailed look at the vulnerabilities and the codes causing these vulnerabilities on the Wordfence’s blog post.
+You can take a detailed look at the vulnerabilities and the codes causing these vulnerabilities on Wordfence’s blog post.